-Figure 1 Relationship between Income and GP Quality
+Figure 1 Relationship between Income and GP Rating

-Notes: Binscatter plots show relationship between the z-score of patient LSOA income and the GP quality of the chosen option and the GP with median quality within 10km.
-In Panel a, quality is measures as the average patient rating on the NHS website.
-In Panel b, quality is measures using the Quality Outcome Framework (QOF) clinical quality score.
-Results are weighted by the quarterly change in enrollment.
+Notes: Binscatter plots show relationship between the z-score of patient LSOA income and the quality of the chosen GP and the mean quality of GPs within 5km.
+Quality is measured as the average patient rating on the NHS website.
+Panel a includes all patients and Panel b includes the sample of patients who moved residences and chose a new GP.
+The unit of observation is an LSOA-GP-quarter and results are weighted by the quarterly change in enrollment in Panel a and enrollment in Panel b.

-The red dots in Panel a of Figure 1 suggest that quality disparities cannot be entirely explained by differences in access.
-These dots show the relationship between our LSOA level income measure and a proxy for the quality of the choice set facing the individuals in the LSOA: the mean of the GP rating index for all GPs within 10 kilometers of the LSOA centroid.
-There is again a noticeable upward trend: high income areas tend to have higher quality GP practices nearby.
+centroid.
+There is again a noticeable upward trend: high-income areas tend to have higher quality GP practices nearby.
 However, the key point is that the relationship between chosen quality and income is significantly steeper than that between choice-set quality and income.
 The blue dots rise faster than the red as LSOA level income increases.
-In other words, even conditional on access, high income individuals appear to choose higher quality GP practices.
+In other words, even conditional on access, high-income individuals appear to choose higher quality GP practices.